-Accrediting Bureau of Health Education Schools (ABHES) is a nationally recognized accreditation agency that provides health education and also accreditation in specific health education disciplines.
+Accrediting Bureau of Health Education Schools- ABHES is an accrediting agency nationally recognized by the U.S. Department of Education that accredits colleges and programs offering allied health education programs and other specific health education disciplines.

 The objectives of the accrediting agency are as follows.

-To improve the quality of education and training and provide institutional and programmatic accreditation to the institutions that it recognizes.
+To improve the quality of education and training.
+To provide institutional and programmatic accreditation to the institutions that it recognizes.

-Employment outcomes are enhanced through quality improvement of institutions and programs.
+Employment outcomes are enhanced through the quality improvement of institutions and programs.